samsan1212/node-serverless-function-packer/README.md

       --help            Show help                                      [boolean]
-      --version         Show version number                            [boolean] -z, --zip             output a zip file                              [boolean] --zipname         create a zip file with a provided name, cannot used with --random-zipname                               [string]
-      --random-zipname  create a zip file with a random name, cannot used with - -zipname                                       [boolean] -d, --out-dir         the output directory                 [string] [required] -p, --package-json    the filepath of the package json     [string] [required]
+      --version         Show version number                            [boolean] -z, --zip             output a zip file                              [boolean] --zipname         create a zip file with a provided name, cannot used with --random-zipname [string] --random-zipname  create a zip file with a random name, cannot used with --zipname [boolean] -d, --out-dir         the output directory                 [string] [required] -p, --package-json    the filepath of the package json     [string] [required]
 ```